-Additionally, certain members of the PythonBootCamp group and/or those specified by the computer science section of WSU-V may be designated as system administrators and will require additional access to the system in order to make changes and corrections.
-These users will be responsible for updating tutorials and creating/modifying tutorials for specific courses.
+Additionally, POFIS administrators will require additional access to the system in order to make changes and corrections.
+These users will be responsible for updating, creating, and modifying tutorials along with user account activities.
+This may be done through direct access to the server-side database.

 2.4 Operating Environment